scaa1810/7DLBVLA/README.md

   the same architecture can be dropped into a larger VLA setup to study how much of the behavior can be controlled by simple, low‑dimensional language biases.

 ## How to run
-setup

 python3 -m venv venv
 source venv/bin/activate
 pip install -r requirements.txt

-create a small RT‑X‑style dummy dataset (1000 samples) python3 src/make_dummy_data.py
+-> for create a small RT‑X‑style dummy dataset (1000 samples): python3 src/make_dummy_data.py

-train 7D Language‑Biased VLA (CPU, 10 epochs)
 python3 src/train_cpu_short.py

-evaluate language‑biased model
-python3 src/eval_vla.py
+evaluate language‑biased model: python3 src/eval_vla.py

-train + evaluate vision‑only baseline
+train + evaluate vision‑only baseline: python3 src/baseline_eval.py
-python3 src/baseline_eval.py

-text

 ## Results (on the small synthetic dataset)